Lateasusual/blender-rig-ui/README.md

 Download as ZIP, then in Blender:
   Edit -> Preferences -> Add-ons -> Install... -> select blender-rig-ui.zip

+# This is a lie, you'll need to rename it to RigUI_new for now, next update will need a reinstall since i'll rename the properties to work first time :)

 # Usage
 Still not quite as smooth as it ought to be...